THURSDAY, 1 OCTOBER 1942

 will fly their first mission on 24 and 26Jan 43 respectively).

 SOUTH PACIFIC AREA (SOPAC, Joint Chiefs of Staff): On Guadalcanal, Japanese

 ground assaults on the defensive lines around Henderson Field are again thrown

-Japanese Task Force NW of Santa Cruz, Solomons, heading for Guadalcanal.
+Japanese Task Force northwest of Santa Cruz heading for Guadalcanal.
 A detachment of the 33d Troop Carrier Squadron, 315th Troop Carrier Group,

-SOUTHWEST PACIFIC AREA (SWPA, Fifth Air Force): 13 B-17s bomb shipping at Rabaul.
+SOUTHWEST PACIFIC AREA (SWPA, Fifth Air Force): 13 B-17s bomb shipping off Rabaul.
 A-20s bomb and strafe the Isurava-Kokoda

 Trail, the west bank of the Kumusi River, and the area north of Asisi as Australian

 ground forces push toward Kokoda and HQ 38th Bombardment

 Group (Medium) and the 405th Bombardment Squadron (Medium) move from Townsville to Port Moresby with B-25s.
 The 93d Bombardment Squadron (Heavy),

 19th Bombardment Group (Heavy), begins a movement from Mareeba to